kuff/colorcrush/README.md

-@ 2024 Peter Guld Leth, MIT Licensed.
+@ 2025 Peter Guld Leth, MIT Licensed.
 # Colorcrush

-Colorcrush is a Unity mobile game where players must match colors to collect emoticons while learning about their ability to see colors!
-The game systems, including animation engine, audio engine, logging engine, and shader code, as well as Unity Editor functionality to aid development, were developed entirely from scratch.
-As a result, the project only relies on TextMesh Pro for text rendering and is entirely open source with a permissive license to redistribute.
-Have fun!
+Colorcrush is a Unity mobile game that challenges players to match colors and collect emoticons, all while exploring their color perception abilities.
+The game is built on a custom-developed framework that includes:

+- Animation Engine: A robust system supporting various animation types such as bump, fade, scale, and shake, with smooth transitions and conflict-free property management.
+- Audio Engine: Custom audio management for immersive sound effects and music.
+- Logging Engine: Comprehensive logging for debugging and performance tracking.
+- Shader Code: Custom shaders for dynamic visual effects, including transparency and fill scale adjustments.
+- Unity Editor Extensions: Tailored tools to streamline development and enhance productivity.

+Colorcrush is designed to be lightweight and efficient, relying solely on TextMesh Pro for text rendering.
+The game is entirely open source, distributed under a permissive license, encouraging community contributions and redistribution.

 ## Art Attributions